alexwatfordphd/restaurant-analysis/README.md

 	- What do customers like most/least (units sold)?

 ### About the Data
 Data for this analysis consists of 5,343 unique orders completed between January 1, 2023 and March 31, 2023.
-A total of 12,097 items were sold during this 3-month period, generating a total revenue of ~$159k.

 #### Key Metrics and Dimensions